Choose your language or country

 Authorized use of copyrighted DQS Certified Management System Mark®, the UL Registered Firm Mark® and other Certification or Accreditation Marks shall enhance confidence of customers in the Client’s certified management system and the respective performance.
 These marks are frequently used on company stationery, in brochures, the Internet, at exhibitions, on vehicles or in advertisements and are directly associated with the certified organization and its management system, processes or products.
 The use of certificates and marks is restricted to the scope and the period of validity of the certification and they shall not be used on a product nor product packaging nor in any other way that may be interpreted as denoting product conformity.

 Every Client of DQS has the right to have services performed within the agreed scope in such a way that all reasonable expectations and requirements are fulfilled.
 In case of non-fulfillment, the Client is entitled to file a complaint with the respective DQS Company.
 DQS will request information necessary for analysis and improvement.
+Complaints can be filed using the following link: DQS - Complaints and Appeals.

 If a Client does not agree with a specific certification decision, Client may submit a written appeal and request reconsideration of the decision.
 A separate impartial technical reviewer of the respective DQS Certification Body, not involved in the conduct of the audit and the initial decision, makes the final decision on an appeal.
 The management of the DQS Certification Body is always informed about the status during the appeal process.
+Appeals can be filed using the following link: DQS - Complaints and Appeals.

 4.1.
 Auditing of Management Systems